-Pet-Friendly Drug and Alcohol Rehab Centers
+Pet-Friendly Drug and Alcohol Rehab Centers Near Me

 Anyone who has ever loved a pet knows how strong that bond can be.
 Pets provide companionship and emotional support and can offer physical and psychological benefits for people with disabilities and mental health disorders.
 For people considering rehab for addiction, the thought of leaving your pet behind for 30 days or more can seem unfathomable.
 The good news is American Addiction Centers’ treatment facilities welcome emotional support and service animals on a case-by-case basis.
 Learn more about pet-friendly rehabs below.

-Can I Bring My Pet to Rehab?
+Can I Bring My Cat or Dog to Rehab?

 There are many reasons why people may wish to bring their cat, dog, or other pet to rehab.
 Some people may not have the means to board their pet, while some people may rely on an emotional support animal (ESA) or service animal to support them with day-to-day activities.